ltociu/moonboard-machine-learning/README.md

 - draw_problem.py: This is a helper script that draws the problem submatrices or the full problems starting from the holds in text format (ie [A5, F13, H8, etc]).
 It opens the “hold_difficulty.csv” to know what values to use at the center of the submatrices.

 Machine learning Jupyter notebooks and Python scripts:
 - Machine_learning_custom_convolution.ipynb: Runs machine learning and evaluates the accuracy of the model.
 Preliminary machine learning runs were done to determine the adequate number of epochs etc. Only best result is shown here.
-Lastly, the notebook saves the ML model in a way that it can be loaded to use when grading problems in real time.

 Jupyter notebook webscraping -- Proof of principle:
-- WebScrape_Moonboard.ipynb: Shows a basic sequence of steps to browse through Problems Created by Active Users on the Moonboard website.
-This basic workflow, if implemented, could download new problems added every day to a MySQL database and grade them as they are added.
+- WebScrape_Moonboard.ipynb: Shows a basic sequence of steps to download new Moonboard problems added to the website on a given day.
+It requires the coder to input password and username manually and possibly supervise the Selenium browser, though, since they have anti-robot software.